Matthew Mudeater

-Matthew Mudeater (February 23, 1812 — August 20, 1878) was a chief of the Wyandotte Nation.
+Matthew Mudeater (February 23, 1812 — August 20, 1878) was a chief of the Wyandot people.
 A farmer by trade, Mudeater was a prominent member of his tribe and played a key role in gaining United States citizenship for his people.
 When tensions began to rise in the Wyandotte home of Kansas, he led much of his people to settle in the Indian Territory.

 Early life

 Matthew Mudeater was born on February 23, 1812, in Upper Sandusky, Ohio, the then home of the Wyandotte Nation.
 He was married to Nancy Mudeater, and together they had several children.
 On July 9, 1843, the Wyandottes emigrated from Ohio to land in Kansas which had been purchased from the Delaware Nation.
 The Wyandotte emigration was a result of forceful removal, and the population traveled to Kansas on flat boats.
 The Wyandottes wintered on the east side of the Missouri River, and in the spring of 1844 they settled on the western side forming Wyandotte County, the modern day location of Kansas City, Kansas.
 Mudeater established a farm two miles west of the city of Wyandotte.
 Silas Armstrong, a chief of the Wolf Clan of the Lenape people, claimed Mudeater’s farm was "the best farm in the nation".